IronCoreLabs/scala-style-guide/README.md

   }
   ```
   This ensures that we do not catch `NonLocalReturnControl` (as explained in [Return Statements](#return-statements)).

+[ ??
+I expect some disagreement with this. ?? ]

 - Do NOT use `Try` in APIs, i.e. do NOT return Try in any methods.Prefer explicitly throwing exceptions for abnormal execution and Java style try/catch for exception handling.